 Where are the likeliest current locations for high-integrity examples of each major terrestrial ecological system?

-Where does development cause significant loss of ecological integrity?
+Where do development CAs cause significant loss of ecological integrity?

 What areas are significantly ecologically affected by invasive species?

 What areas now have unprecedented fuels composition (invasive plants), and are therefore at high potential for fire?)